jupyterhub/jupyterhub/docs/source/getting-started/what-is-jupyterhub.md

 JupyterHub itself doesn't actually manage your users.
 It has a database of users, but it is usually connected with some other system that manages the usernames and passwords.
-When someone tries to log in to JupyteHub, it just asks the **authenticator**([basics](authenticators-users-basics), [reference](../reference/authenticators)) if the username/password is valid(&).
+When someone tries to log in to JupyteHub, it asks the **authenticator**([basics](authenticators-users-basics), [reference](../reference/authenticators)) if the username/password is valid(&).
 The authenticator returns a username(&),